Alongside its more common use of reducing fine lines and wrinkles, Botox can also help treat chronic pain.

 Botox works by blocking the release of acetylcholine from the junction between a nerve and muscle.
 Normally acetylcholine binds to its receptor at this junction and causes a muscle contraction.
 When Botox is injected to an area of chronic muscle spasm, acetylcholine is blocked, allowing the muscle to relax.

 Botox is administered by an injection directly into the desired site.
 The onset of relief occurs in about a week and typically lasts 3 months.
 The intent of Botox in this case is to serve as a temporary relief from pain, not as a fix or cure.
 After three months, the muscles may become overactive again, so four injections per year may be needed.

 - Muscle pain arising from chronic muscle spasm

 - Neck pain in cervical dystonia

 - Migraine headaches

 - Myofascial pain

-If you experience any of the symptoms listed above and are curious if Botox could help you, get in touch with us.
+If you experience any of the symptoms above and are curious if Botox can help you, get in touch with us.